The cost to operate your pool is a reoccurring monthly cost that can really add up over a year and more over the lifetime of the pool.

 A typical pool system using a properly sized sand filter, standard piping runs of 20 feet in one direction and having two returns results in approximately 10 - 20 feet of head resistance.
 Using the above pump curve, the expected pump speed is below 1800 rpm.

-Waterway High Flo and High Flo II
+Waterway High Flo II

 TWO speed pumps.